Sukhneet73/Token-solidity/README.md

 Usage Deployment To deploy the `nexa` contract, you will need an Ethereum development environment such as Truffle, Hardhat, or Remix.
 Below is a basic example using Remix:

 Open Remix.
-1.Create a new file and paste the DipikaToken contract code.
+1.Create a new file and paste the `MY Contract` contract code.

 2.Compile the contract.